Charlie Wilson (singer): Solo

-Support for American Servicemen and Women
+Support for American servicemen and women

 In 2008, Wilson participated and performed on the ABC Television Special, America United: Supporting Our Troops, which was taped at Camp Pendleton, in California.

-Wilson has made it his personal mission to support American troops, especially in the Middle East.
-He and his band have traveled to Kuwait and Iraq four times (2009, 2010, and twice in 2011), taking his critically acclaimed, high energy show to dozens of bases throughout both countries and giving American military members a "little taste of home."
+Wilson has spent time entertaining American troops in the Middle East.
+He and his band have traveled to Kuwait and Iraq four times (2009, 2010, and twice in 2011), visiting bases throughout both countries.
 Wilson's November 2011 trip was in response to a special request by the U.S. Armed Forces for Wilson to return to the Middle East and perform at five bases in Kuwait for the thousands of troops stationed there.

 Personal life

 In 1995, Wilson married Mahin Tat.
 They met in that same year, when she was his social worker during his time in a drug rehabilitation program.
 Since 1995, Wilson has been clean from his cocaine and alcohol addictions that led him to becoming homeless and sleeping on the streets of Hollywood Boulevard from 1993 to 1995.

 In 2008, he was diagnosed with prostate cancer and treated successfully with implants.
 He has since worked with the Prostate Cancer Foundation, encouraging Black men to be tested for the disease.
 He has also spread awareness by providing vocals for Lupe Fiasco's single, titled "Mission", which focuses on cancer survivors.
+In a candid interview on the Off Air with Big Boy podcast, Wilson talked about how he suffered a terrifying health scare after experiencing multiple strokes around October 2025.
+After suffering the strokes, Wilson underwent months of intense physical rehabilitation to relearn how to walk.